tfjmp/website/content/home/phd.md

 * Have a look at my [publications](https://tfjmp.org/publication/).
 * Identify matching interests.
+* Make sure you have some research direction to discuss.
 * Understand that I will not supervise students outside of my area of expertise.
 * Find a set of papers which aligns with your interests.
 * Read the abstracts.